- Must visit

 Discover the best of Fiumicino — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Fiumicino trip today.

-Established seafood restaurant in Fiumicino known for raw seafood, shellfish, and polished service in an elegant setting.
+Refined seafood restaurant near the canal, known for elegant raw fish, tasting menus, and polished service in a contemporary setting.

 Find answers to the most common questions about traveling from Manarola to Fiumicino by train.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest train, the cheapest option, or tips for making the most of your visit at Fiumicino, this guide helps you travel smarter and with confidence.